AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 Perform the following steps to install the Service Pack on an existing AEM 6.4 instance:

-1. Login to Package Share within AEM or directly from your browser and download the [AEM 6.4.6.0 package](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq640/servicepack/AEM-6.4.6.0).
+1. Login to Package Share within AEM or directly from your browser and download the AEM 6.4.7.0 package.

    (search for "AEM-6.4.7.0" to find it)
 1. Install the downloaded package using Package Manager.